tuneay/lexarium/README.md

 ## Web Developer | Html & Css & Js

-<font color="#23ab42b">You are faced with a mind that will be an entrepreneur in the future! </font>
+<font color="#23ab42b">You are facing with a mind that will be an entrepreneur in the future! </font>

 ## Reach out to me